AdguardTeam/KnowledgeBaseDNS/docs/general/dns-filtering.md

 sidebar_position: 1
 ---

-To better understand DNS filtering, first, we should answer the question "What is DNS"?
+To better understand DNS filtering, first, we should answer the question "What is DNS?".

 ## What is DNS?

 DNS stands for "Domain Name System", and its purpose is to translate websites' names into something browsers can understand, i.e. IP addresses.
-Thus, each time you go to a website, your browser sends a request to a special server (DNS server).
+Thus, each time you go to a website, your browser sends a request to a special type of server (DNS server).
 That server looks at the requested domain name and replies with a corresponding IP address.
 Very schematically it can be represented like this:

 ![How DNS works](https://cdn.adguard.com/public/Adguard/kb/DNS_filtering/how_dns_works_en.png)